-Structure of Human Eye:
+Structure of Human Eye

 - Sclera: It is the outer covering, a protective tough white layer called the sclera (white part of the eye).

-- Cornea: The front transparent part of the sclera is called cornea.
+- Cornea: The front transparent part of the sclera is called the cornea.
 Light enters the eye through the cornea.

-- Retina: It is a light sensitive layer that consists of numerous nerve cells.
+- Retina: It is a light-sensitive layer that consists of numerous nerve cells.
 It converts images formed by the lens into electrical impulses.
 These electrical impulses are then transmitted to the brain through optic nerves.

 - Rods: Rods are the optic nerve cells that are more sensitive to dim lights.
 They help in peripheral vision.

-At the junction of optic nerve and retina, there are no sensory nerve cells.
+At the junction of the optic nerve and retina, there are no sensory nerve cells.
 So no vision is possible at that point and is known as a blind spot.